John A. Clausen

 John Adam Clausen (December 20, 1914 – February 15, 1996) was an American sociologist and academic.
 After holding various positions during the 1940s, Clausen joined the National Institute of Mental Health in 1948 as a research consultant.
 With the institute, he led an environmental social science research laboratory he created from 1951 to 1960.
 As a part of the NIMH, he also conducted research on schizophrenia and mental health.
-In 1960, Cluasen became a sociology professor for the University of California, Berkeley and continued to teach until his retirement in 1982.
+In 1960, Clausen became a sociology professor for the University of California, Berkeley and continued to teach until his retirement in 1982.